alexwardcodes/Project2-RateMyCatApp/README.md

 ## Wins

 The biggest win for me was the fact that our project was finished, fully styled and ready to go on presentation day.
-Thanks to sticking to a proper development schedule and propmt bug/error detection and resolution, we were able to present our project on presentation day without any real issues!
+Thanks to sticking to a proper development schedule and prompt bug/error detection and resolution, we were able to present our project on presentation day without any real issues!
 I'm also very happy that our app is almost entirely mobile responsive.

 <img src="https://media.git.generalassemb.ly/user/44781/files/8c90c251-2768-45ec-8479-d290cf5f198d" width="300" height="600" />